 - Yearbook creation

-Your membership, donations, and involvement at Bell have a direct impact on your student(s) and the quality of their school.
+Your donations, involvement, and membership have a direct impact on your student(s) and the quality of their school.
 The PTSA has the ability, more than any other organization, to make a school a better place for your student(s) to learn.
 We do this by addressing the needs of our schools.
 You can help identify those needs and develop solutions.
 We hope you will get involved and be part of the amazing work we do!